 If you do need to wash, wash on the coolest and most gentle setting for almost all garments.
 Sure, if you're washing stinky, sweaty gym clothes, wash with warmer water and a rougher cycle to make sure they are cleaned through and through, but unless you're wearing your Linen Dress or Cotton Sweater for a triathlon, they do not require the same attention and are better off because of it!

 When washing, we also hope you'll consider placing delicate items like linen or linen blend garments into a mesh garment bag to wash as they won't end up stretched out around the center of the washing machine and be pulled or warped after the wash.
 Putting like items into their own mesh bags to wash is a brilliant idea.

 This also makes a difference when washing items with buttons, zippers, or other decorative pieces that could get snagged, chipped or ripped from the garment entirely during the wash cycle.
-If you're not able to get a mesh washing bag (or a few!), we also recommend washing clothes inside out.
+If you cannot get a mesh washing bag (or a few!), we also recommend washing clothes inside out.
 This can help avoid the ruined pockets on the outside or snagged buttons too.

 Ready to add that next closet staple to your wardrobe?